cyco130/vavite/packages/vavite/readme.md

 The response can also be in the form of `{ raw: ... }`.
 If it is, it will be passed as a raw response to the environment adapter.

-Your handler can also `undefined` or a promise that resolves to `undefined` to signal that it didn't handle the request.
+Your handler can also return `undefined` or a promise that resolves to `undefined` to signal that it didn't handle the request.
 If your using a middleware adapter, it will pass the request to the next middleware; otherwise a generic 404 response will be returned.

 ## Raw request and response for built-in adapters